 What Canada exports without noticing

-There is a Global Canada angle here, and it is a gentler one than the usual trade story.
-As the chain expands abroad — past a thousand locations across the Gulf, hundreds more in China, a foothold in the United Kingdom — what it carries overseas is not really coffee.
-Espresso cultures do not need a Canadian to teach them about coffee.
-What travels is the format: the unpretentious, all-are-welcome, sit-as-long-as-you-like gathering place, priced for everyone.
-It is a modest cultural export, the everyday kind that rarely makes a foreign-policy strategy, and it lands because the thing it offers — somewhere warm and cheap to simply be — turns out to translate almost anywhere.
+There is a Global Canada angle here, and it is gentler than the usual trade story.
+The chain now runs some 6,000 restaurants across fourteen countries: more than 900 in China, spread over seventy-odd cities; a few hundred through the Gulf; dozens in the United Kingdom since it landed in Glasgow in 2017; and, most recently, its first outlets in India and Pakistan.
+What crosses the border is not coffee.
+Espresso cultures do not need a Canadian chain to explain the bean.
+What travels is the format, the unpretentious, all-are-welcome, stay-as-long-as-you-like room, priced so that everyone can afford the cost of admission.
+It is a modest cultural export, the everyday kind that never makes it into a foreign-policy strategy, and it lands because the thing it offers, somewhere warm and cheap to simply be, turns out to translate almost anywhere.

-Back home, the booth keeps doing its quiet civic work.
-Canada never voted to make a coffee chain its commons, and no policy will ever list it as one.
-But at 6 a.m., in a thousand towns at once, the regulars are already at their table, the door is open, and the country is, in its low-key way, assembled.
+Back home the booth keeps up its quiet civic work, and its owner keeps building: Restaurant Brands International and its franchisees have earmarked roughly $400 million to open eighty new Canadian stores and renovate hundreds more through 2026.
+Canada never voted to make a coffee chain its commons, and no statute will ever name it one.
+But at six in the morning, in a thousand towns at once, the lights are on, the regulars are already at their table, the door is open, and the country is, in its low-key way, assembled.

 Reading list

-- Histories of Tim Horton, Ron Joyce, and the chain’s founding in Hamilton (1964)
+• Histories of Tim Horton, Ron Joyce, and the 1964 founding in Hamilton

-- Coverage of Tim Hortons’ international expansion in the Gulf, China and the UK
+• Coverage of Tim Hortons’ international expansion (China, the Gulf, the UK, India and Pakistan)